Martina Trevisan: Career

-2020: Grand Slam debut & first quarterfinal in singles
+2020: Major debut & first quarterfinal in singles

 In 2020, she made her Grand Slam debut at the Australian Open, overcoming former Wimbledon finalist Eugenie Bouchard in the qualifiers to reach the main draw before falling to eventual champion, Sofia Kenin, in straight sets.
 However, playing in doubles with Sara Errani, she arrives at the quarterfinal.

 At the French Open, she came through the qualifiers to face Camila Giorgi; Giorgi retired in the second set due to injury.
 In the second round, Trevisan beat Coco Gauff in three sets to progress to her first third round at a major.
 She followed that up with a win against 20th seed Maria Sakkari, after losing the first set 1–6 and edging the second (saving two match points) in a tie-break.
 She then defeated fifth seed Kiki Bertens, in straight sets, to move into her first Grand Slam quarterfinal where she lost to the eventual champion, Iga Świątek, also in straight sets.